NapatKulnarong/ball_bouncing_sim_oo/README.md

 - Immersive Soundscape: An immersive soundtrack, featuring background music and sound effects.
 _______________________________________________________________________________________________
-Gameplay Overview

-Controls
+**Gameplay Overview**

+**Controls**
 - Left Arrow: Move the spaceship to the left.
 - Right Arrow: Move the spaceship to the right.
 - Up Arrow: Fire lasers to destroy UFOs.

-Objective
+**Objective**
 - Collect Coins: Each coin increases your balance.
 - Destroy UFOs: Eliminate UFOs to earn bonus coins.
 - Avoid Obstacles: Colliding with suns, or UFOs terminates the game.
 - Travel Farther: Distance traveled is recorded and compared on the Scoreboard.

-Game Over
-Upon termination, your performance statistics will be displayed, including:
+- Game Over : Upon termination, your performance statistics will be displayed, including:
   - Total Coins Collected and current Balance
   - Distance Traveled
   - Longest Distance Recorded
   - Ranking compared to the top players.
 _______________________________________________________________________________________________
-Getting Started
+**Getting Started**

 1. Install Python : Ensure Python 3.12+ is installed on your system.
    To check your version, type “python —version” in the terminal.